Williams' wish is for a long Stanford stay in her hometown - WHIZ News

 No stopping until the NCAA Tournament nets come down.
 Step one is done.

 Williams looked up to the stands and acknowledged parents LaChelle and Michael during a lopsided first-round victory against Utah Valley in San Antonio.
-She briefly got to celebrate her latest milestone that her parents treasured getting to witness while finally watching her play live this season.
+She briefly got to celebrate her latest milestone that her parents treasured getting to witness while finally watching her play in person this season.

 And after the game, the senior point guard held up a white T-shirt someone had made reading “SHE’S COMING HOME!!!”